 I personally want to support and stay close to those who continually grow their financial portfolios.
 I’m not talking about manipulators or swindlers.
 I’m talking about true people of God who are so faithful with their finances that they can’t help but to prosper.

+Matthew 25:28-29 (ESV) 28 So take the talent from him and give it to him who has the ten talents.
 29 For to everyone who has will more be given, and he will have an abundance.
 But from the one who has not, even what he has will be taken away.

+EIGHT: Don't let pride convince you that you have better ideas on how to use the money.
 We would all use $54 million differently.
 Evangelists would use it to reach the lost.
 Pastors would build large buildings so they can nurture the saints.
 Teachers would create a media ministry so they could get the message out.
 Apostles might build many churches in different regions.
 Prophets would probably invest in the soap box and megaphone industry.
 Christians in business would develop new businesses and multiply the money.
 Those without biblical financial training would waste most of it.

 Don’t pridefully presume your plans for the money are better than another’s.
 For Jesse, a jet is how he can most effectively minister.
 Again, we can’t judge motive.
 Let’s take him at his word.

+NINE: If God told him to pursue this, he better do it.
 Do you have any idea how much trouble we’d be in (and he’d be in) if we convinced Jesse to disobey God because we presumed our wisdom to be greater?
 If God spoke to Jesse about this airplane, we better get out of the way and keep our mouths shut, unless blessing and honor is all that would be spoken.
 How foolish Solomon must have been to use his wealth the way he did, right?
 Wrong.
 God spoke, and wealth was not all given away.
 It wasn’t used to eradicate poverty.
 It was used in ways that didn’t make much sense.
 But that’s the wonder of God.
 His ways aren’t our ways.

 Added together, the gold and silver used along in Solomon's Temple was worth $216,603,576,000.
 This does not include all the precious metals, bronze, iron, ivory, or cedar wood used in the temple. (http://althistory.wikia.com/wiki/User_blog:PitaKang/Funday_Monday_1:_How_much_did_Solomon%27s_Temple_cost%3F)